Urban-Meteorology-Reading/UMEP-Workshop/source/SUPY/SuPy4.rst

 -  In this activity, you will `build a simple model for anthropogenic heat emissions and use it to interact with SuPy for urban climate simulations <https://supy.readthedocs.io/en/latest/tutorial/external-interaction.html>`_

-   - An AmeriFlux site is used as an example.

 **Background**